martini-alessandro/Maximum-Entropy-Spectrum/README.md

 git clone https://github.com/martini-alessandro/Maximum-Entropy-Spectrum.git
 ```

-Once you have it on local, you can import module mespectrum.py from your code and you're done.
+Once you have it on local, you can import module memspectrum.py from your code and you're done.

 You can also run some [examples](https://github.com/martini-alessandro/Maximum-Entropy-Spectrum/tree/main/examples) which provide some interesting applications of the algorithm.

 The code is also released as a PyPI package:

 ```
-pip install mespectrum
+pip install memspectrum
 ```

 We did our best to document every function.
 If you need it, you can use the python help utility:

 ```
-help(mespectrum.MESA.function_name)
+help(memspectrum.MESA.function_name)
 ```

 For further information, feel free to email: ...